Team Services | TFS 2015 | Visual Studio 2015 | Visual Studio 2013

 Select the items that you want to delete, open their context menu (right-click), and choose Delete.

 If you are deleting a file from Solution Explorer, the following warning message may appear: <file name> will be deleted permanently.
-The file deletion will not be implemented on the server until you actually check in this change.
-Also, if the file has been checked in to version control, then you can recover the file.
+The file deletion will not be implemented on the server until you check in this change.
+If the file was checked in to version control before the delete, then you can recover the file.
 Choose OK if you want to proceed with deleting the file.